The Martian (film): Theatrical run

 The Martian was a financial success.
 It grossed $228.4 million in the United States & Canada and $402.2 million in other countries, for a worldwide total of $630.6 million against a budget of $108 million.
-Worldwide, it was the highest-grossing Fox film of 2015 and the tenth-highest-grossing film of that year overall.
+Worldwide, it was the tenth-highest-grossing film of 2015.
 Deadline Hollywood calculated the net profit of the film to be $150.32 million, accounting for production budgets, P&A, talent participations, and other costs, with box office grosses, and ancillary revenues from home media, placing it tenth on their list of 2015's "Most Valuable Blockbusters"; and The Hollywood Reporter reported around $80–100 million profits for the film.

 The film was released in theaters in 2D and 3D.
 In the United Kingdom, it was released on September 30, 2015, a Wednesday, and in the United States on the following Friday, October 2, 2015.
 It was also released in 49 markets including Mexico, Hong Kong, India and Taiwan from the weekend October 2–4, 2015 and expanded to Germany, Russia, and South Korea the following weekend.
 It opened in Spain on October 16, then France on October 21.
 China opened on November 25 and Japan bowed in the first quarter of 2016 on February 5.
 Various sites estimated the film to gross between $45 and $50 million over its opening weekend in the United States.